cisco/mindmeld/docs/source/userguide/kb.rst

 What is Knowledge Base?
 -----------------------
 A knowledge base is a comprehensive repository that contains the universe of helpful information needed to understand requests and answer questions.
 It is the key component which understands domain and application specific concept and relationships.
-It allows us to optimize the NLP process and question answering to achieve human like accuracy.
+It allows us to optimize the natural language processing and question answering to achieve human-like accuracy.

 In its most basic form, a knowledge base is simply a repository of objects of specified types.
 For example, a knowledge base that contains a large entertainment content catalog could include ``movie`` and ``tv_show`` among the types of its objects.
 A knowledge base that contains a directory of local businesses could have object types like ``restaurant``, ``hardware_store``, and so on.
 Objects typically have attributes which capture salient aspects of the concepts they describe.
 For example, a ``restaurant`` object might have attributes for ``address`` and ``phone_number``; a ``movie`` object might have attributes like ``cast_list``, ``runtime``, and ``release_date``.